PreOperative Assessment using 'MyPreOp'

-- For 1,000 patients, the following minimum staffing is required: 0.6 registered nurses and 0.3 healthcare assistants.
+For 1,000 patients, the following minimum staffing is required: 0.6 registered nurses and 0.3 healthcare assistants.
 This staffing to patient ratio is based on 80% of patients as day cases and 20% as in-patients assuming day case patients have a 30-minute nurse consultation and in-patients have a 45-minutes.

-MyPreOp is an ultra modern PreOp assessment system.
-It is an online PreOp assessment platform which can be completed by the patient via kiosk, smartphone, tablet, or home computer, either remotely from home or as a one stop PreOp assessment following an outpatient visit.
+MyPreOp is an ultra modern PreOperative assessment system.
+The online PreOp assessment platform can be completed by a patient via kiosk, smartphone, tablet, or home computer, either remotely from home or as a one-stop PreOp assessment following an outpatient visit.

 How does the PreOperative Assessment System work using MyPreOp?

 - The patient creates an Ultramed® account using their personal details and unique NHS number

 MyPreOp has many advantages over traditional paper-based face-to-face assessments.
-A particularly useful feature is the Clinical Summary output page which automatically highlights any areas of concern prompting further investigation, making MyPreOp a powerful screening tool.
-The output also includes ICD10 codes for any co-morbidities.
+One of the most useful features is the Clinical Summary output page, the page automatically highlights any areas of concern prompting further investigation, making MyPreOp a powerful screening tool.
+The output also includes ICD10 codes for any co-morbidities and suggested ASA grades.

 MyPreOp is fantastic for minimising inconvenience to the patient (potential for DNAs), decreasing the 'Referral to Treatment Time' and reducing demand on hospital resources, saving time and money.

-The Key Benefits of MyPreOp as a modern PreOp system for Pre-Operative assessments are:
+The Key Benefits of MyPreOp as an Innovative PreOp system for assessments are:

 - Staff can concentrate on clinical decision making and processes rather than information gathering